-Students are required to take three quarterly exams (QEs), one each in the fall, winter and spring terms of their first year.
+Students are required to take three quarterly exams (QE's), one each in the fall, winter and spring terms of their first year.
 Quarterly exams are designed to foster intellectual growth in four main respects: (i) breadth of biological knowledge, (ii) critical reading of the primary biological literature, (iii) identification of significant research questions, and (iv) experimental logic and design.
 Some QEs are knowledge-based, whereas others are in the format of a research proposal.

 Quarterly exams are written by faculty members in each of the research units each term.
 The following students must take the QEs that are required by their research units or center: OIMB, IMB, ION's Neurons, Circuits & Cognition Program, and CDB.
-Other students are free to choose which QE they will take during fall and winter terms, but must take the QE in their research unit in the spring term.
+Other students are free to choose which QE they will take during fall and winter terms.
+All students must take the QE of their Institute in the spring term.

 Institute Fall Winter Spring IMB Oct.
-12 Jan.
-18 Take home exam, due April 13 ION Oct.
-12 Jan 18 Topic statement: Mar.
-16 Specific Aims page: Apr.
-5 Revised Specific Aims and Research Strategy: May 7 IE Oct.
-12 Jan.
-18 Abstract: Apr.
-5 Revised Proposal: May 7 OIMB Week 10 Week 10 Week 10 CDB Oct.
-12 Jan.
-18 Exam of affiliated Institute
+17 Jan.
+16 Take home exam, due April 11 ION Oct.
+17 Jan 16 Topic statement: Apr.
+6 Specific Aims page: Apr.
+20 Revised Specific Aims and Research Strategy: May 11 IE 2 Oct.
+17 Jan.
+16 Abstract: Apr.
+3 Revised Proposal: May 5 OIMB Week 10 Week 10 Week 10 CDB Oct.
+17 Jan.
+16 Exam of affiliated Institute

-Quarterly Exam Dates, Fall 2017 - Spring 2018
+Quarterly Exam Dates, Fall 2019 - Spring 2020

-\\ CDB is a track of study for students that span institutes.
+CDB is a track of study for students that span institutes.

 Quarterly exams will be given letter grades.
 Consistent with Graduate School policy, a grade of B or above is considered satisfactory, a B- is considered marginal, and a C+ or lower is considered unsatisfactory.
 A total of three quarterly exams with a grade of B- or better are required.
-A student who earns a B- or lower on two exams must meet with their institute's GAC rep and Institue Director to discuss whether they should continue in the graduate program and, if so, under what conditions.
+A student who earns a B- or lower on two exams must meet with their institute's GAC rep and Institute Director to discuss whether they should continue in the graduate program and, if so, under what conditions.

-Quarterly-exam specifics by Insitute or Center
+Ouarterly-exam specifics by Institute or Center